 The MA Painting is made up of four units totalling 180 credits.

 Driven and focused on the development of your practice through the realisation of a comprehensive and coherent body of work, this unit builds upon the previous Practice 1 unit and provides an opportunity to sustain the development of practice over a concentrated period of time.
 Within this unit you will engage in current debates on painting and the histories from which they emerge.
 You will be expected to resolve a comprehensive understanding of your practice, its place in relation to the wider discourse and the potential professionalization and sustainability of future practice.

-The MFA Fine Art continues with the following two units totalling 120 credits.
+The MFA Painting continues with the following two units totalling 120 credits.

 This unit is centred on continuation of your practice aligned to the research and selection of appropriate public or professional venues or platforms with which to disseminate a significant body of work.
 Through the unit you will be asked to approach, propose, negotiate and progress a plan for the dissemination of your body of work.